 What this means:

-This limitation is isolated to UCR-based calculations that depend on provider-to-fee schedule relationships.
+This limitation is limited to UCR-based calculations that depend on provider-to-fee-schedule relationships.

-All other insurance reporting, production reporting, collections reporting, and KPI visibility continue to function normally within PbN.
+All other insurance, production, collections, and KPI visibility continue to function normally within PbN.

 Big Picture